DILCISBoard/E-ARK-AIP/index.md

 either the result of a digital migration or information that enables the creation of an emulation environment to render a representation.
 Or representation could be removed from the AIP.
 In both cases the result is the creation of a new version of the AIP.
+Also changing metadata related to the logical AIP as a whole may lead to a new AIP version.
+The logical AIP represents the same intellectual entity in all these cases.

+*Definition:* An *AIP version* is a new form of the logical AIP for which the either metadata of the logical AIP or representation information was changed, i.e. one or more representations have been modified or removed or were added.

 If the logical AIP is changed, the physical representation of the information in a container may change as well.

-The result is a new version of the physical container files.
+*Definition:* A *generation* is a manifestation of a logical AIP in form of one ore several physical container files.

 ## Segmentation of the AIP <a name="structdiv"></a>